Sacramento State Hornets

 The Sacramento State Hornets (also Sac State Hornets) is the team that represents California State University, Sacramento in intercollegiate athletics.

 The school fields 21 teams including men and women's basketball, cross country, golf, rowing, soccer, tennis, and track and field; women's-only gymnastics, beach volleyball, volleyball, and softball; and men's-only baseball and football.
 The Hornets compete in NCAA Division I, and are members of the Big Sky Conference.
 The men's soccer, men's golf and women's beach volleyball teams play as affiliate members in the Big West Conference, the baseball team plays as an affiliate member in the Western Athletic Conference, and the women's rowing team is an affiliate of the West Coast Conference.
+The university plans to add women's flag football by the start of the 2027–28 NCAA Division I season.

 In June 2025 it was announced that the school would join the Big West as a full member by 2026, except for football - not supported by the conference - which would become an FCS Independent.
+Conversely, in February 2026, it was announced further that Sacramento State would become a football-only member of the NCAA Division I Football Bowl Subdivision (FBS) Mid-American Conference beginning in 2026, while still joining the Big West for all sports sponsored by that conference.